VidYen/MoneroShare/monero-share/README.md

 == Description ==

 Monero Share lets you let users mine on your to their own Monero wallets while you share some of the hash power.
-Good for WordPress site owners who are interesting in Monero and other cryptocurrencies and want to let their users mine to their own wallets while getting a share of their own.
+Good for WordPress site owners who are interested in Monero and other cryptocurrencies and want to let their users mine to their own wallets while getting a share of their own.

 While the